kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 NOTE: There is also a script called "configure-web-ingress" in /home/ec2-user to configure the web-ingress.yaml.
 It requires the AWS VPC Public Subnets used by the cluster and can only be known after the cluster is created.

-Additionall the Application Load Balancer may take a few minutes to provision.
+The Application Load Balancer created my web-ingress.yaml may take a few minutes to provision.
 ```
 Use kubectl to create the web service
 ```